Cost of Rhinoplasty

 - Nose that harmonizes with the rest of your face

-A surgeon who is not board-certified as a facial plastic surgeon, or even a plastic surgeon who doesn’t specialize in rhinoplasty, can “botch” your nose job, leaving you with a nose that looks worse than your original nose and may cost between $3,000 to $30,000 to improve.
+A surgeon who is not board-certified as a facial plastic surgeon, or even a plastic surgeon who doesn’t specialize in rhinoplasty, can “botch” your nose job, leaving you with a nose that looks worse than your original nose.
+You’d then need a revision rhinoplasty which may cost between $3,000 to $30,000 to improve.

 Keep in mind, it can take up to a full year to heal after rhinoplasty and to assess whether you need additional surgery, but common reasons for needing a revision rhinoplasty include: